Comp-Yash/nextjs_ecommerse-stripe/README.md

 ![Order Confirmatiob](./8.png)

 🗄️ Database Setup
 1️⃣ Stripe (DEMO Mode)
 Use Stripe Dashboard as a demo product catalog.

 In the Products section, add new products.

-Under More Options, add Metadata in the form of key-value pairs: key : value (e.g., RAM : 8GB, Display : AMOLED).
+Under More Options, add Metadata as key-value pairs: key : value (e.g., RAM : 8GB, Display : AMOLED).

-Stripe will store this product and metadata, which can be fetched via Stripe’s API for display and processing on the website.
+Stripe stores this metadata, retrievable via Stripe API for displaying product details.

+To Buy Product:

+Email: buyer@gmail.com

+Card Number: 4242 4242 4242 4242

+Expiry: 12/25

+CVC: 123

 2️⃣ MongoDB
 Create a MongoDB Atlas account.

-Set up a new Database, then a Cluster, and inside it, create Collections to store order records, product references, or additional user data (if needed).
+Set up a new Database, then a Cluster, and inside it, create Collections for storing:

+Order records

+Product references

+Additional user data (if needed)

-Use Mongoose (an ODM library) in your project to interact with MongoDB easily.
+Use Mongoose (ODM library) to interact with MongoDB in your project.

-Don’t forget to set your MongoDB connection string in your .env file like this:
+Set your MongoDB connection string in your .env file like this:  MONGODB_URI=your_mongo_connection_url
-MONGODB_URI=your_mongo_connection_url